kohler/hotcrp/devel/manual/hotcrapi.md

 Here, the JSON in `FILE` should be an *array* of JSON objects.

 To delete a submission, run `php batch/hotcrapi.php paper delete PID`.

+Textual error messages and warnings are written to standard error.

+## `search`

+Use the `search` subcommand to perform searches and search actions.

+To list the PIDs that match a search, run `php batch/hotcrapi.php search -q SEARCH`, where `SEARCH` is a search query.

+To list the search actions that can be performed, run `php batch/hotcrapi.php search actions`.
+The output lists actions one per line.
+For JSON output instead, run `php batch/hotcrapi.php search actions -j`.

+To perform a search action, such as downloading a zip file of the submission PDFs matching a search (`get/paper`), run `php batch/hotcrapi.php search ACTIONNAME`.
+The list of `ACTIONNAME`s can be found using `search actions`.
+Actions that modify the site require the `--post` argument.
+Some actions accept additional parameters, which are passed with `--param NAME=VALUE`.

 ## `settings`